MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-connectors.md

  ![Example: Services window showing Microsoft Entra services local](media/application-proxy-connectors/aad-connector-services.png)

 ## Inactive connectors
 A common issue is that connectors appear as inactive in a connector group.
-A common cause for inactive connectors is when all the necessary ports are blocked by a firewall.
+A firewall blocking the required ports is a common cause for inactive connectors.

-see the ports Troubleshoot document for details on investigating this problem.

 ## Next steps